MintMCP

 Obot provides scalability through Kubernetes:

-• Self-managed multi-region deployment
+• Self-managed regional deployment

 • Full control over scaling policies

-• Air-gapped deployment possible for maximum security
+• Air-gapped deployment possible for maximum control

 Bridging AI with Internal Systems: Integration Capabilities